m1kk1mouse/m1kk1mouse/README.md

 </div>

 <h2> 👨🏻‍💻 &nbsp;A Little Bit About Me</h2>
 Hi!
-I am a beginner Java backend developer.
+I am a Java backend developer.
 My goal is to constantly develop in the field of programming and contribute to interesting projects.
 I like to study new technologies, automate processes, participate in conferences.
 I am a fan of Linux, I support free software.

 <h2> 💻 &nbsp;Tech Stack:</h2>
 <!-- language -->